 So while Judy Darcy & the BC NDP has not yet promised the would reopen the BC Adult ADHD Clinic or clinics throughout BC, this video is a great first step for the BC NDP because up until now no BC NDP MLA has talked about it or Adult ADHD in general AFAIK.

-I briefed Judy on ADHD at her New Westminister office October 20th the first day of the third annual BC ADHD Awareness week.
+I briefed Judy on ADHD at her New Westminister office on October 20th the first day of the third annual BC ADHD Awareness Week.
 I was very pleasantly surprised she already knew a lot about ADHD including ADHD in adults.

 I hope she can educate her BC NDP colleagues on ADHD and persuade them to call for reopening the BC Adult ADHD clinic and to call for the BC government to stop discriminating against students with ADHD in BC schools

-Watch the video below first, some things don’t come across as much on text as video.
+Watch the video below first, some things don’t come across as much on on text as video.

 Here is the Hansard transcript of her speech.

 This month is ADHD Awareness Month, a time for all of us to pay attention to and support people living with attention deficit hyperactivity disorder.
 When most people hear “ADHD,” they think of a child acting out in a restaurant or disrupting a classroom.
 They believe that ADHD is about misbehaving, when, in fact, it’s a complex neurological condition.
 We think it affects mainly children, but 60 percent of kids with ADHD carry it with them into adulthood.
 That’s one in every 25 British Columbians.

 ADHD affects our children’s educational achievements, yet it can take 18 months to get a diagnosis, and only half of ADHD kids ever get treatment.
 There are virtually no supports for adults with ADHD, and B.C.’s adult ADHD clinic closed seven years ago.